Self-Expanding Transfemoral TAVR at 2 Years

 Among symptomatic patients with severe AS thought to be unsuitable for surgical AVR, good survival and low stroke rates at 1 year were sustained at 2 years after transfemoral self-expanding CoreValve TAVR, and the degree of significant paravalvular regurgitation remained unchanged between 1 and 2 years after valve implantation.
 Data from outside the United States suggest durable performance through 5 years.
 TAVR has allowed intervention for inoperable patients with severe symptomatic AS, and provides an alternative to surgical intervention for some high-risk patients.

-Clinical Topics: Cardiac Surgery, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease

 Keywords: Aortic Valve Insufficiency, Aortic Valve Stenosis, Cardiac Surgical Procedures, Coronary Artery Disease, Geriatrics, Heart Valve Diseases, Myocardial Infarction, Stroke, Transcatheter Aortic Valve Replacement